weenfan/Kratom/doc/build-osx.md

 All of the commands should be executed in a Terminal application.
 The built-in one is located in `/Applications/Utilities`.

-Much of this may be outdated for Indocoin.
+Much of this may be outdated for Kratom.

 Preparation
 -----------